mild-blue/txmatching/documentation/README.md

 ## Square bracket antibody parsing algorithm

-When we receive antibodies in format DP*[01:01;02:02] we are using a special algorithm to deduce whether there are antibodies against both alpha and beta alleles or just from one of them.
+When we receive antibodies in notation DP*[01:01;02:02] we are using a special algorithm to deduce whether there are antibodies against both alpha and beta alleles or just one of them.

 ### Algorithm description
 Antibodies enclosed in square brackets are called double antibodies.